TiaJain/team-management-app/README.md

 ```

 ### 2. Backend Setup (Django API)
-Run these commands in order to navigate to the backend directory, create/activate the virtual environment, install required dependencies, run database migrations, and start the backend server:
+Run these commands in order to navigate to the backend directory, create/activate the virtual environment, install required dependencies, create a database migration, apply the migration, and start the backend server:

 Note: if you are getting errors with "pip install -r requirements.txt", try running this command to manually install the required packages: pip install django djangorestframework django-cors-headers